spences10/cv/src/copy/work.md

 ## SUMMARY

 Web Developer working in the Creative Products section of Karmarama.
-Working on experiences that engage client users and delight them in the process.
+Working on varied projects.
+Mainly front end with React.

 ## HIGHLIGHTS

-Building Good Things, the company Pinstagram where staff at Karmarama share articles they see as good, PR, Production, Marketing, etc. Built with NextJS, Prisma (GraphQL data layer) and GraphQL Yoga (Express).
+Built internal Pinstagram used for onboarding and pitchbooks where staff at Karmarama share articles seen as good, PR, Production, Marketing, etc. Built with NextJS, Prisma (GraphQL data layer) and GraphQL Yoga (Express).

-Building the company internal HR chatbot, using TypeScript and Xstate.js for the bot with Google Dialogflow for natural language processing.
+Working on the internal HR chatbot, using TypeScript and Xstate.js for the bot with Google Dialogflow for natural language processing.

-Creative products a11y champion.

 Team DevOps.
-As the longest serving member of the Web Team I have had this honour bestowed on me, I oversee deployments of the majority of the projects we host internally.
+As the longest serving member of the Web Team overseeing deployments of the majority of projects hosted internally.

-Working daily in an innovative and cutting-edge Technology Team.

-Working within a close knit team of talented developers who evangelise working within a very well defined development process in an open and collaborative learning and sharing environment.

-Working on exciting, well-known brands alongside having the opportunity for personal development time and an opportunity to learn, teach and work with a variety of established and new technologies.

 </article>